abhishek6262/timo/readme.md

    cd timo
    ```

-3. You can also install Timo globally using `cargo install --path .`.
+3. You can then install Timo globally using `cargo install --path .` command.

 ## Usage